-“–you’ll be teamed up with our newest student.
-Rayen.”
-Mr. Suarez pointed in my direction.
+“–you’ll be teamed up with our newest student, Rayen.”
+Mr. Suarez pointed in her direction.
 “Take your seat, Tony.”

-Tony’s eyes finally lit on me.
+Tony’s eyes finally lit on her.
 All his smug attitude slid away leaving disbelief.
-He stepped over to the teacher and lowered his voice, but my sharp hearing caught every word he said.
+He stepped over to the teacher and lowered his voice, but Rayen’s sharp hearing caught every word he said.

 “You kiddin’, Mr. S, right?
 You know how bitchin’ I am on computers.
 I need someone who can hang with me, not ...”
-Tony cut a harsh glance at me then his face smoothed, all charm by the time he faced Mr. Suarez again.
+Tony cut a harsh glance at Rayen, then his expression smoothed, all charm by the time he faced Mr. Suarez again.
 “Not somebody just off the reservation.”